- ★ Writing Support

 Everything Matters: How to Integrate Everything We Know and Write Into Our Climate Emergency

-This class focuses on how writing works in and across disciplines when a complex issue demands an integrated response - in this case, the issue is global heating.
+This Upper Level Writing Class (ULWC) focuses on how writing works in and across disciplines when a complex issue demands an integrated response - in this case, the issue is global heating.
 Students will create writing portfolios that draw on their own majors and those of their peers to represent a holistic understanding of this vital issue and communicate it to general readers.